Patient Outcomes

 A fall in a hospital is when a patient suddenly and unintentionally falls to the ground.
 This can happen in a hospital setting for a number of reasons, such as a change in medication, the after effects of an anaesthetic, or just because the surroundings are unfamiliar.
 Falls can injure patients and affect their recovery and independence.

-We achieve a lower rate through our established Falls Prevention and Management Program and an electronic Incident/Risk Management and Reporting System.
+We achieve a very low rate through our established Falls Prevention and Management Program and an electronic Incident/Risk Management and Reporting System.
 A variety of best practice tools and prevention intervention guidelines are utilised to identify those patients/consumers at high risk of having a fall.

 Unplanned Re-Admissions